 She implored me to start letting out sloppy, primal cries, but I couldn’t manage more than a pathetic whimper.
 Just when it all reached peak intensity—after about 30 minutes, although it felt more like 10—Neese had me return to a normal breathing pattern with an extended exhale, applied more essential oils, surrounded me with chunks of rose quartz, and placed her hands on my legs and the bottoms of my feet.

 It took about 10 more minutes before I was able to move or speak again.
 I couldn’t unclench my hands to release the selenite, no matter how hard I tried.
 Normally, this would have sent me into panic mode, but somehow I intuitively knew that I was okay.

-As for my case of lockjaw, Neese suspects it indicates an imbalance in the throat chakra, which governs self-expression.
-“It’s possible you could be communicating more,” she suggests.
-Given that I’m allergic to vulnerability and avoid difficult conversations, these assessments were pretty spot-on.
+Neese suspects my lockjaw may have indicated an imbalance in the throat chakra, which governs self-expression.
+“It’s possible you could be communicating more,” she says.
+Given my resistance to being vulnerable and habit of avoiding difficult conversations, these assessments were pretty spot-on.

-Essentially, he says, rapid and deep breathing leads us to release more carbon dioxide from the body than usual, causing the blood to become more alkaline and retain more oxygen.
-“This alkalotic state can cause numbness, tingling, muscle twitching, or spasms if more severe,” he explains.
-While those side effects are common and not necessarily cause for concern, Dr. Egler says that if you start to notice any kind of change in your cognitive state during breathwork, you should back off.
+While those side effects are common and not necessarily cause for concern, Dr. Egler adds that if you start to notice any kind of change in your cognitive state during breathwork, you should back off.
 Why?
-“Hyperventilation tends to also cause vasoconstriction in the brain—when the blood vessels constrict rather than dilate—which may reduce blood flow and oxygen to the brain,” he says.
+"Hyperventilation tends to also cause vasoconstriction in the brain—when the blood vessels constrict rather than dilate—which may reduce blood flow and oxygen to the brain," he says.

 Loading More Posts...